FOLLOW US

 If you fly frequently, you might want to consider using the TSA’s PreCheck program.
 This pre-screening system will allow you to skip long lines and get fast-tracked through security in a restricted-access lane.
 The application process includes a background check, so you won’t have to go through the usual security rigmarole involving shoe removal or anything else.

-If you travel internationally, consider Global Entry, which includes both PreCheck perks and expedited re-entry into the US.
+If you travel internationally, consider Global Entry, which includes PreCheck-like perks along with expedited re-entry into the US.

 Advertisement